Troopers: Pickup towing trailer strikes school bus with 17 students on board in Jefferson County - Port Arthur News

 Texas Department of Public Safety troopers investigated a two-vehicle crash Tuesday morning on SH 73, just east of Mile Marker 750, involving a school bus.

-The preliminary crash investigation indicates at approximately 6:45 a.m., a 2019 Hampshire-Fannett ISD school bus was stopped, facing east allowing a passenger to board when a 2017 Ford pickup towing a trailer failed to control speed and struck the bus from behind.
+The preliminary crash investigation indicates at approximately 6:45 a.m., a 2019 Hamshire-Fannett ISD school bus was stopped, facing east allowing a passenger to board when a 2017 Ford pickup towing a trailer failed to control speed and struck the bus from behind.

 The driver of the school bus is identified as 58-year-old Simone Blanchard from Beaumont.
 Blanchard was not injured.